microsoft/STL/README.md

 * Build System: **In progress.** We're working on a CMake build system, which is currently capable of building one flavor of the STL (native desktop).
 We need to extend this to build all of the flavors required for the MSVC toolset (e.g. `/clr`, `/clr:pure`, OneCore, Spectre).
 Until that's done, we're keeping our legacy build system around in the `stl/msbuild` subdirectory.
-(We're keeping those files in this repo, even though they're unusable outside of Microsoft, because they need to be updated whenever source files are added/renamed/deleted.
+(We're keeping those files in this repo, even though they're unusable outside of Microsoft because they need to be updated whenever source files are added/renamed/deleted.
 We'll delete the legacy machinery as soon as possible.)

 * Tests: **In progress.** We rely on three test suites: std, tr1, and [libcxx][].
 We've partially ported std and tr1,